nj08831/Python-APIs/README.md

 # Python-APIs
 Weather API Project

-Summary is located in the Weather_Summary.docx as well as within the .ibpy file
+Summary is located in the Weather_Summary.docx as well as within the .ipny file

 A Google Map of all the Cities was generated to show the random generation and location of the Cities around the Globe generated for this project analyses